Friday, May 22, 2015

-I have been thinking about, revisiting a fascinating book I read a few years ago—it’s Alexandra Horowitz's ON LOOKING, ELEVEN WALKS WITH EXPERT EYES—her account of walking through familiar territory with someone who has the studied ability to see what is usually passed by unnoticed.
+I have been reading Alexandra Horowitz's ON LOOKING, ELEVEN WALKS WITH EXPERT EYES—her account of walking through familiar territory with someone who has the studied ability to see what is usually passed by, unnoticed.

 In one of the first chapters, she takes a walk in her own Manhattan neighborhood with geologist Sidney Horenstein who spent forty years working for the American Museum of Natural History coordinating environmental outings.
-What she learns on this walk radically changed the way I now look and think about my own urban San Francisco neighborhood.
-Before this enlightening chapter, I thought of the city with all of its man-made structures and miles of asphalt as, well, not exactly natural.
+What she learns on this walk radically changed the way I've been looking and thinking about my own urban San Francisco neighborhood.
+Up until recently, I thought of the city, with all of its man-made structures and miles of asphalt, as, well, not exactly natural.
 But listen to what Horenstein has to say about that—

 "…there are only two things on earth: minerals and biomass [plants and animals].
 Everything that we have got here has to be natural to begin with—so asphalt is one of those things."